L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 ## Ver 0.1 for Linux only
 - Real-time Linux window capture using xlib.
-- X2 upscaling of any runing window to a seperate window in Linux.
+- X2 upscaling of any running window to a seperate window in Linux.
 - [GUI] Thumbnailed source window selector at start up.
-- [GUI] OSD displays seperate times for capture/compute/display
+- [GUI] OSD displays separate times for capture/compute/display

 ## Ver 0.1 Limitations
 - No input passthrough support (need to run the original window side by side or with multi monitor setup).